codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! info "This is a beta feature"
     This is a new Codacy feature and <span class="skip-vale">we're</span> continuing to improve it.

-The **Security and Risk Management** feature helps you <span class="skip-vale">quickly</span> identify, track, and address security vulnerabilities by automatically opening time-bound, prioritized action items whenever Codacy detects Security issues in your organization repositories.
+The **Security and Risk Management** feature helps you <span class="skip-vale">quickly</span> identify, track, and address security vulnerabilities by automatically opening time-bound, prioritized action items whenever Codacy detects Security issues in your organization repositories or in your connected Jira Cloud instance.

-Under Security and Risk Management, you have the following pages to help you monitor your repositories:
+Under Security and Risk Management, you can find the following pages to help you monitor your security vulnerabilities:

 -   [Dashboard](#dashboard)
 -   [Item list](#item-list)